thoth-station/core/docs/adr/0004-naming-convention-images.md

 * `odh-{application}` for branding/marketing having ODH in front seems to be the best solution, in this way the name will be shorter as well.
 * `curated-stack-{application}` as it shows what our intention is: we want to provide a curated/predictable software stack, it might be used by ODH or RHODS or others, it might use S2I or other technology.

-These names are for the core repository name, then `overlays` will allow for combinations of libraries based on other criteria, for example `ml_framework` or `hardware`:
+These names are for the core repository name, then `overlays` will allow for combinations of libraries based on other criteria, for example `ml_framework` and/or `hardware`:

     `odh-nlp`
     ├── overlays                    # Overlays structure for builds